British Air Forces in France: 22 May – 22 June

-The Air Component, now the Back Component, no longer controlled any combat aircraft but its headquarters was used to co-ordinate RAF operations from English bases in support of the BEF and the Dunkirk evacuation; during the nine days of the evacuation flew over 2,700 fighter sorties.
+The Air Component, now the Back Component, no longer controlled any combat aircraft but its headquarters was used to co-ordinate RAF operations from English bases in support of the BEF and the Dunkirk evacuation.
+During the nine days of the evacuation, over 2,700 fighter sorties were flown.
 The AASF and Barratt remained in France, retreating first to the Troyes area (16 May), then to the Orléans—Le Mans area (3 June).
 The provision of further reinforcements was discussed at the highest political levels, referred to by Churchill in his "This was their finest hour" speech of 18 June.
-On 3 June, the War Cabinet discussed what the policy should be on sending further fighter squadrons to support the French.
+On 3 June, the War Cabinet discussed what the policy should be on sending more fighter squadrons to support the French.
 They accepted the advice of the Chiefs of Staff Committee that no more than six bomber squadrons and three fighter squadrons should be based in France.
 (Note: The current establishment of the AASF.)
-Dowding supported this by noting that serviceable fighter strength in Britain was 224 Hurricanes and 280 Spitfires, warning that this meant that if the Germans were to mount a heavy attack on Britain, he could not guarantee air superiority for more than 48 hours.
+Dowding supported this by noting that serviceable fighter strength in Britain was 224 Hurricanes and 280 Spitfires, warning that if the Germans were to mount a powerful attack on Britain, he could not guarantee air superiority for more than 48 hours.
 (Note: Richards wrote that on 4 June there were no more than 446 operational aircraft of which 331 were Hurricanes and Spitfires (and compares this with the figures for 11 August: 704, of which 620 were Hurricanes and Spitfires).)
 Sinclair added that the RAF was running short of fighter pilots and this was now the limiting factor.
 (Note: Nearly 300 fighter pilots were lost over France and the Low Countries.)
-Churchill reopened the discussion on 4 June, noting that the Air Defence of Great Britain now had 45 fighter squadrons and that according to Lord Beaverbrook (the Minister of Aircraft Production) there were more aircraft in Britain than before the start of the German offensive.
-Beaverbrook then gave more detailed figures for the period 19 May – 1 June.
-(Note: The period chosen excludes both the initial high attrition of bombers and the loss of repairable fighters as Air Component bases were evacuated.
-Richards (1983) gives British fighter losses from 10 May to the end of the Dunkirk evacuation as 432 (p.145), with just under 300 fighter pilots being lost (p.156).
-The War Cabinet had been told that French aircraft losses were running at 37 per day, with ten aircraft per day being produced domestically and imports from America averaging eight per day.)